 Hahnemühle thus proves as a medium-sized company that it is highly flexible and innovative – as it has been for the past 436 years at the same location in southern Lower Saxony.
 The products – in addition to filter papers and life science components made of cellulose and micro-glass fibres – also include artist papers for painting and printing which have an excellent reputation worldwide and are present in 120 countries.

 Click on press photos for download.
 Please print with copyright.

-All life science components and papers have class–leading quality features.
-They are awarded as ‘Brand of the Century’ products and are available in more than 120 countries worldwide.
+All papers and life science solutions have class–leading quality attributes and excellent ageing resistance.
+Hahnemühle has a worldwide reputation as a ‘Brand of the Century’.
+Products are available in more than 120 countries worldwide.

 The company is headquartered in Dassel, Southern Lower Saxony; with offices in the United Kingdom, France, USA, Singapore and China.